 Louisiana's lack of third-party litigation financing disclosure requirements allowed MMA to engage with private investors to back their work on behalf of hurricane victims.
-An estimates and restoration company that was writing estimates for the firm's lawsuits was simultaneously funding the law firm.
+An estimates and restoration company that and restoration company that was writing estimates for the firm's lawsuits was simultaneously funding the law firm.
 The company sued MMA because MMA allegedly "promised to pay them a percentage of each claim and a percentage of the attorney's fees" and never did.